Non-existence of ground states in the translation invariant Nelson model: Introduction

 \section{Introduction}

-In this paper we study the translation invariant massless Nelson model.
-The model can (after a unitary transformation) be written as a direct integral of fiber operators $\{ H(\xi) \}_{\xi\in \RR^3}$.
-The spectral properties of these operators were first investigated by by J. Fr\"olich in his Phd-thesis, which was published in the two papers \cite{Frölich1} and \cite{Frölich2}.
-Fr\"olich showed, that if the field is massive or there is an infrared cut-off then $H(\xi)$ has a ground state for $\xi$ in an open ball around $0$.
-He also proved, that if the field is massless, no infrared conditions are imposed and a ground state exists for sufficiently many of the $H(\xi)$, then one can reach some physically unacceptable conclusions.
-The aim of this paper is to prove that $H(\xi)$ does not have a ground state if the field is massless and no infrared conditions are assumed.
-We shall briefly review central results about existence of ground states in the massless Nelson model.
+In this paper, we study the translation invariant massless Nelson model with ultraviolet cutoff.
+The model can (after a unitary transformation) be written as a direct integral of fiber operators $\{ H_\mu(\xi) \}_{\xi\in \RR^3}$.
+The spectral properties of these operators were first investigated by by J. Fr\"ohlich in his Phd-thesis, which was published in the two papers \cite{Frlich1} and \cite{Frlich2}.
+Fr\"ohlich showed, that if the field is massive or there is an infrared cut-off then $H_\mu(\xi)$ has a ground state for $\xi$ in an open ball around $0$.
+He also proved, that if the field is massless and a ground state exists for sufficiently many $H_\mu(\xi)$, then one can reach some physically unacceptable conclusions.
+The aim of this paper is to prove that $H_\mu(\xi)$ does not have a ground state if the field is massless and no infrared conditions are assumed.

-In the paper \cite{Pizzo}, it is proven that ground states exists in a non-equivalent Fock representation.
+In the paper \cite{Pizzo}, it is proven, that ground states exists in a non-equivalent Fock representation.
 A consequence of this result is that the usual "taking the massgap to 0" strategy for proving existence of ground states does not work.
 This strongly indicates that there should be no ground state.

 A proof of absence of ground states in a similar model was given by I. Herbst and D. Hasler in the paper \cite{HerbstHasler}.
 They consider the fiber operators of the massless and translation invariant Pauli-Fierz model $\{ \cH(\xi) \}_{\xi\in \RR^3}$.
 They prove that $\cH(\xi_0)$ has no ground state if $\xi\mapsto \inf(\sigma(\cH(\xi)))$ is differentiable at $\xi_0$ and has a non-zero derivative.
 One may easily work out the same problem for the Nelson model and obtain the same conclusions.
-However proving the existence of a non-zero derivative is an extremely hard problem and such a result has only been achieved for weak coupling and small $\xi$ (see \cite{Hasler}).
-Furthermore, $\xi=0$ is a global minimum for $\xi\mapsto \inf(\sigma(H(\xi)))$ and therefore the derivative is 0.
-However, $H(0)$ has no ground states shall prove below.
+However, proving the existence of a non-zero derivative is an extremely hard problem and such a result has only been achieved for weak coupling and small $\xi$ (see \cite{Hasler}).
+Furthermore, $\xi=0$ is a global minimum for $\xi\mapsto \inf(\sigma(H_\mu(\xi)))$ and therefore the derivative (if it exists) must be 0.
+However, $H_\mu(0)$ has no ground states as we shall prove below.